 Throughout the pandemic, Columbia Residential has been working diligently to provide support to thousands of students, postdocs, faculty and staff who live in University housing.

 To make sure you have access to all of the information you need to make incredibly important decisions about your future in University housing, we've compiled answers to the most frequently asked questions.

 No matter your affiliation, please review the tabs below for important information about preparing for move-in, move-out, and everything in between.
 Please be advised that information here is subject to change as health guidance and University plans are updated.

 All Columbia affiliates (faculty, staff, and students) arriving from outside of New York are required to follow quarantine guidelines outlined by New York State and the University.
 For more information, please review Columbia University COVID-19 Resource Guide: Quarantine Guidelines.

-Incoming residents can choose to arrive in New York State prior to their move-in date, and quarantine in an alternate (non-campus) location.
-They can also choose to quarantine in their Columbia Residential unit on their move-in date.
+If you are required to quarantine upon your arrival in New York State, you may choose to arrive prior to your move-in date and quarantine in an alternate (non-campus) location.
+You may also choose to quarantine in your Columbia Residential unit on your move-in date.

-Residents must follow all guidance about staying in their room, and outside of one's private bedroom, University protocols (wearing masks, cleaning, social distancing, etc.) must be followed.
-For more information, please review Columbia Health's Coronavirus Quarantine Guide for Students.
+You must follow all guidance about staying in your room or apartment.
+Outside of your private bedroom, University protocols (wearing masks, cleaning, social distancing, etc.) must be followed.
+For more information, please review Columbia Health's Coronavirus Quarantine Guidelines for Students or Faculty and Staff.